 What documents do you need to submit when registering your residence?

-When registering a temporary residence, you must submit a valid identity card or passport, proof of the legality of your temporary residence in Slovenia (if you have it) and proof that you have the right to reside at the address you are registering (a statement of ownership or co-ownership, a lease or sublet contract, consent of the owner, one co-owner or an accommodation provider – the owner’s consent does not need to be certified).
+When registering a temporary residence, you must submit a valid identity card or passport, proof of the legality of your temporary residence in Slovenia (if you have it) and proof that you have the right to reside at the address you are registering (a statement of ownership or co-ownership, a lease or sublet contract, consent of the owner, one co-owner or an accommodation provider – the owner’s consent does not need to be certified, certificate of usufruct, certificate of use or easement of the accommodation, certificate of the right of superficies, proof of subsistence).

 The registration of temporary residence is valid for a maximum of two years or for the period of permitted residence if this is shorter than two years.
 You or your accommodation provider must register your temporary residence again before its termination if you plan to continue to reside temporarily at the address after the expiry of the deadline.